 Accessibility Compliance Toolkit and Learning: The toolkit is a one-stop-shop for digital accessibility delivery excellence, providing practical tools and resources to support you to build your accessibility skills.
 The toolkit will be supported by online training modules that will help you learn how to design, deliver, remediate, and buy for accessibility.

-Accessibility Ambassadors: The network has representatives from all clusters of the NSW Government, including some members have lived experience of disability.
+Accessibility Ambassadors: The network has representatives from all departments of the NSW Government, including some members have lived experience of disability.
 This network is an environment for discussion and collaboration for accessibility compliance, content, tools, skills, and capability uplift.
 They can help you with accessibility questions and knowledge.

 Accessibility in Procurement: Accessible digital products and services are essential in making the public sector more inclusive.
 It also plays a key role in supporting the Premier’s Priority of increasing the proportion of our workforce who identify as living with disability.
 Accessibility NSW is working with procurement teams, buyers, people with lived experience and suppliers to understand the key challenges.
 We’re also co-designing solutions to ensure we are buying stuff people can use.
 We have developed accessibility clauses for the ICT Purchasing Framework and are co-designing guidance and other solutions.